Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 If you like to stroll, it’s a good idea to walk around the entire building to get a sense of its proportions and enjoy the many details that the low extensions offer.
 You’ll also realise that the building is almost as wide as it is tall.
 Pay special attention to the area below the main entrance where the car park is located.
 Here you will find examples of Polish cars, including the small Fiat (produced in Poland under licence) and the Polish buses, which were called “cucumbers”.

-Take a trip with a tour guide in Warsaw in an old bus for PRL
+Communism in Warsaw with a tour guide in Warsaw in an old bus for PRL

 Cucumbers – these are the old Polish buses that can be hired for a tour of Warsaw.
 Just drop me a line and I’ll help you with the tour.